 - Acceptance to the program is conditional pending receipt of all documents, drug screen and background check.

-Click here for: Pharmacy Technician Program application Summer 2014.
+Click here for: Pharmacy Technician Program application Summer 2015 available in November.

 Please print a copy of the receipt and attach to the Pharmacy Tech application for the Summer semester to confirm proof of application fee payment.